bnu05pp/mpc/README.md

 	Results are in Data_nameInternalPoints.txt and Data_namecrossingEdges.txt(1,2,3)

-The above version of mpc is to load the whole RDF dataset into memory.
-You may not have enough memory for your RDF datasets.
+The above version of mpc needs a lot of memory, and you may not have enough memory.
 Thus, we also provide another version that uses less memory.
 It is slower but needs less memory.

 COMPILE